Sylvia-W-Mwangi/Phase_2_Project_G5/README.md

 **Stakeholder**
 This analysis is conducted for:

-* our newly established movie studio looking to optimize its movie production strategy for maximum box office success.
+* Our newly established movie studio looking to optimize its movie production strategy for maximum box office success.
 * investors seeking to understand the movie industry's current trends and potential for growth.
-* film enthusiasts interested in the impact of language on movie success.
+* Film enthusiasts interested in the impact of language on movie success.

 ### Key Business Questions